tbm/homepage/content/debian/kirkwood/qnap/ts-219/troubleshooting.md

 are in the installation process.
 If you have just flashed the installer and want to install Debian, you have to connect with the user `installer` and the password `install`.
-However, after you have completed the installation, you have to login either as `root` or (better) with your newly created user.
+However, after you have completed the installation, you have to login with your newly created user.
 You have to use the password you chose during the installation.
 You cannot login as `installer` as this point anymore since this login is only valid for the installer.
+Note that you also cannot login as `root` user since that option is disabled in SSH by default.

 <h3><a id = "di-network">Debian installer fails to download components</a></h3>